LasneF/openidRef/ClientCredential.md

 }
 ```

-   - access_token : is mandatory; it is a JWT that will needd to be presented for getting the resource
+   - access_token : is mandatory; it is a JWT that will need to be presented for getting the resource
    - token_type : describe how to use the token most of the time is will be "Bearer" (cf [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750) need to be passed as the Authorization header in subsequent call.
    - expires_in   : life time of the token express in second (not mandatory)